True Life Casey: How She Inspired Me to Turn My Life Around

-But it has been eight years since that episode and Casey, like me, is around 29 years old.
-As I look back at myself and the bubbly Bostonian Casey, I realize that a lot of what transpired back then was because we were so young.
+But it has been many years since that episode and I, like Casey, am older.
+As I look back at myself and the bubbly Casey, I realize that a lot of what transpired back then was because of youth.
 Let's face it, when you're in your teens and early 20s, you do so many things that you wouldn't do when you're closer to 30.

 Yes, even millennials, as they say, grow up.
 I know I have, and it is doubtless that Casey has too.

 That episode was just as much about being young and free as it was about drinking.

 But here was my story a few years ago ...

 At the points in the program where Casey said she had lost previous jobs because she was getting too wasted, and especially the point where she slid down the side of a building and started to cry on the ground, that felt really personal to me.

 At 21 I had temporarily dropped out of my senior year of college because I needed to work full-time to make ends meet.
 My parents stopped paying for my tuition and living expenses because my dad lost his high-paying job.
 It was also too late for me to apply for student loans.